 Jenny Spooner – Assistant Director

 Genevieve “Jenny” Spooner is the Assistant Director for Continental Ballet Company.
 She works closely with the Director to administer the daily operations of the Company.
-Jenny writes and researches grants, seeks out new sponsors and maintains relationships with current sponsors, writes press releases, and was integral in the development of the Bloomington Center for the Arts (completed in 2003) Jenny currently serves as Vice President for the Bloomington Fine Arts Council.
-She regularly attends workshops on nonprofit management and grant writing to refine her skills in this area.
+Jenny writes and researches grants, seeks out new sponsors, maintains relationships with current sponsors, writes press releases, and was integral in the development of the Bloomington Center for the Arts (completed in 2003) Jenny currently serves as Vice President for the Bloomington Fine Arts Council.
+She regularly attends workshops on nonprofit management and grant writing, to refine her skills in this area.

 In her dance education and performance experience, Alicia earned a Bachelor of Fine Arts Degree from the Dance program at Stephens College in Columbia, Missouri.
-She trained primarily in ballet and modern, as well as studied Musical Theater, and several world dances.
+She trained primarily in ballet and modern, as well as studied musical theater, and several world dances.
 Alicia took part in the department’s many dance performances annually, in addition to choreographing.

 Prior to her dance involvement and awards throughout high school (at Stoneleigh-Burnham School in Massachusetts), she trained at Ballet Arts Minnesota in ballet, pointe, and modern dance.
 Each year she performed in showcases like their annual City Children’s Nutcracker production.
 Alicia has also performed with the Dance Theatre of Harlem in Donald Byrd’s Nutcracker, in Minneapolis.

 Some of Alicia’s other work experiences include working with students in Saint Paul Public Schools.
 She’s been with CBC since 2011.